 Match lesson: Understanding minion interplay and knowing what minions do well against others; knowing when to sacrifice and careful selection of the mob to take out is key

 King Mukla is the fourth opponent.
 Two things are taught in this match.
 The first is the introduction of “taunt” cards.
-These are minions whose outliner is a shield when placed on the board and must FIRST be attacked and removed or neutralized before any other of your opponent’s minions can be attacked by yours including the hero.
+These are minions whose outliner is a shield when placed on the board and must FIRST be attacked and removed or neutralized before any other of your opponent’s minions can be attacked by yours.
 Taunts become important because Mukla has some serious minions (a big brother at the end, for example) where you’ll need well-timed taunt drops to protect you.
-You’ll also need to take out his taunt minions in order for yours to do any damage to the Mukla himself.
+You’ll also need to take out his taunt minions in order for yours to do any damage to Mukla himself.
 What you’ll also note is that you get some spell damage cards that help in the process.
 Ability casts are awesome because they ignore minion activity and gun straight for the opponent’s hero to mostly unmitigated damage.
 The mage is likely the top class for spell abilities that can directly attack with powerful abilities (if you play one, become best friends with your Pyroblast cards when you get them), however keep in mind the lessons about mana management and knowing that great power comes at a cost and sometimes that cost is your own protection.
 Just like in the actual WoW game, the only melee ranged mage is a dead one.
 Mukla is about managing his minions and directly attacking him because at some point, he’ll invite a friend to the match in which you’ll need taunts on the board to protect you while you do damage to Mukla directly.

 The second lesson involves the cost of early turn cards that seem to be powerful but have an effect that HELPS your opponent, vice actually hurting them.
 Like I said, power comes at a cost.
 You’ll notice that Mukla throws down minions whose on-play ability is to throw a Banana Card into your hand, which gives you the ability to buff one of your minions.
 Throughout the game you’ll see plenty of cards like that.
 A good example is Millhouse Manastorm who is a two-mana legendary that packs a decent punch for a two-mana cost, BUT, the drawback is that he now gives your opponent a free cast spell (and you never know what the other player has in their hand).
 But Mukla’s plays will come in handy when you need to buff your low attack taunt cards, so hey, thanks Muksy for the assist.